-When we were dewy-eyed teenagers on study abroad programs, we looked forward to our encounters with other kids our age in bars and train stations and the giggly struggle of language exchange that followed.
-We embraced the idea of cultural exchange.
+When we were dewy-eyed teenagers on study abroad programs, we looked forward to our encounters with other kids our age bars and train stations and the giggly struggle of language exchange that followed.
+We embraced the idea of cultural exchange and the awkward feelings that goes with it.

-Those with children whom they are raising in the hopes of their being “global citizens” keep the spirit alive by encouraging them to travel and experience other cultures.
-We don’t expect, nor would we coach thesekids to only hang around with people from back home while they're in a foreign country.
+Those who have children and want to raise them as competitive “global citizens” keep the spirit of cultural exchange alive by encouraging them in study abroad programs and other activities to increase their awareness.
+They don’t expect, nor would they coach these kids to only hang around with people from back home while they're in a foreign country.

 Yet many expats in Mexico, upon arriving to their own host country do just that.
 Many reject the notion that not learning the language of the country they happen to live in as a bit rude.
 What’s worse, not speaking Spanish cuts them off from friendships that would be just as gratifying now as they were when they were that 18 year-old on a Europass.

-Maybe one of the things that discourages people is the idea that to make native friends they will have to be fluent.
+Maybe one of the things that discourages adult expats is the idea that to make native friends they will have to be fluent.
 Fluency does require concentrated effort and time.
 Understandably, it’s harder to bear down on a challenging goal when you may not see an appreciable pay-off for several years.
 If you can get by in a restaurant or taxi, the effort of learning a second language is tempting to wave off if you believe it will take years.

 However, by taking certain steps, you can shorten the time it takes to make native friends while you’re coming up to speed on Spanish.
 It worked for me.
 It could work for you too.

-Three years ago, before I moved to Mexico, I started to start attending Spanish practice groups in the U.S. Made up almost entirely of Americans, my practice group created a safe zone when I was trying to learn it again after 35 years of nary a word.
+Three years ago, before I moved to Mexico, I decided to start attending Spanish practice groups in the U.S. Made up almost entirely of Americans, my practice group created a safe zone when I was trying to learn Spanish again after 35 years of nary a word.